Components of a Raman Spectrometer

 Figure R-5 Comparison of Raman Spectrum at Varying Excitation Wavelengths Demonstrating Fluorescence Interference

 For organic molecules it is important to shift the laser wavelength into the near infrared to minimize fluorescence while not exceeding CCD spectral detection limits.
 Due to their availability and the fact that they allow for the maximum fluorescence reduction without the sacrifice of spectral range or resolution, 785nm diode lasers have become the industry standard.
+For highly colored samples and samples that suffer from strong fluorescence interference, a 1064 nm laser offers the best fluorescence suppression.
 For increased sensitivity with inorganic molecules, a 532nm laser is the best choice because fluorescence is no longer an issue.
+Read more about selecting the best laser wavelength for your application

 Due to the highly selective nature of Raman spectra, they may contain peaks which are fairly close together.
 Depending on the application, it may be necessary to resolve these closely spaced peaks, which requires the use of a high resolution spectrometer.
 Typically standard spectrometer configurations are for 532nm and 785nm laser excitation wavelengths, with custom excitation wavelengths also available.
 These spectrometers can offer a variety of configurations specially designed for wide spectral range and high resolution.
 Typical spectral ranges are available from as low as 65cm-1 (filter dependent) to as high as 4000cm-1, with a spectral resolution as fine as 3cm-1.